-Recent research shows that red berries and vegetables have the potential to provide health benefits for numerous conditions.
+Recent research shows that the antioxidants in red berries, vegetables and herbs and spices have the potential to provide health benefits for numerous conditions.
 These include preventing the development and progression of cardiovascular disease and cancer as well as age-related diseases.

-Red berries and vegetables are rich in antioxidants and phenolic compounds.
+Red berries, vegetables and herbs and spices are rich in antioxidants and phenolic compounds.
 These components provide the anti-inflammatory, anti-carcinogenic and anti-mutagenic properties that are responsible for the many health benefits of these foods.
 They are also a rich source of dietary fibre and other phenolic compounds such as flavonoids, catechins, procyanidins, carotenoids and Vitamin C. These compounds protect the plant against diseases and also provide the vibrant red, purple or blue colours, flavours and aromas of the antioxidant-rich fruits and vegetables.